-An interesting feature of the PISA data is that it covers countries that appear to be characterized by different schooling regimes.
+An interesting feature of the PISA data is that they cover countries that appear to be characterized by different schooling regimes.
 In particular, a number of countries come close to what could be described as a fully public regime.
-To investigate the effects of having a fully public schooling regime, we define countries as fully public if the difference in the subsidization rate between the highest and lowest social class is less than five percent.28 The remaining countries are classified as
+To investigate the effects of having a fully public schooling regime, we define countries as fully public if the difference in the subsidization rate between the highest and the lowest social class is less than 5%.28 The remaining countries are classified as being in the segregation regime.
+We also consider separately the five countries with the highest difference in the public subsidization rate of the lowest and the highest social class (Austria, Australia, Brazil, Mexico, and Spain).
+In this group, the difference between the subsidization rate of schools attended by members of the top and bottom social classes averages 25%.